venturadan/startup/notes.md

 	-[] startup
 - [] catch up on all JS readings
 - [] go back and compare my (CodePen) solutions to Lee's; also, give them all appropriate titles
-- [] organize weeks 3?-6 into questions/blathering/etc. before lunch tomorrow
 - [] Go back over instruction up through CSS and edit typos
 - [] Divide instruction/schedule into week chunks
-- [] What to about the prodution deployment stuff in 1.7 slides we didn't cover and I don't understand?
+- [] What to about the production deployment stuff in 1.7 slides we didn't cover and I don't understand?
 	- ask Lee about the staging/production envs and how the automated/continuous integration works (and why is there still a manual link there?)
 	- figure out how to make them aware that it is a thing without spending any realy time on it.
 - [] create personal AWS account?